salemhilal/salemhilal.github.io/articles/eleventy/eleventy.md

 Edge 16 doesn't even make it that far; when loading the Gatsby homepage, it ran into unexplained errors trying to render the page, meaning nothing showed up at all.
-For what it's worth, it did appear to load the Gatsby Cloud homepage just fine.
+For what it's worth, Edge 16 did appear to load the Gatsby Cloud homepage just fine.

 {% figure "/eleventy/gatsby-edge-16.jpg" "To be fair, Edge 16 breaking isn't the most surprising thing ever."
 "A screenshot of Edge 16 with an error message stating that the page has a problem loading." %}

-To be clear, I don't think IE11 or Edge 16 are particularly important browsers to support.
+To be clear, I don't think that IE11 or Edge 16 are particularly important browsers to support.
 Neither of them represent a ton of traffic, and neither of them are known for being reliable.
 At the same time, it's not hard to imagine a similar bug in an old version of Mobile Safari or Samsung Internet.
-These particular issues seem like bugs that I imagine will get fixed, but it's a good reminder that with a reliance on JavaScript comes a reliance on polyfills and a careful eye for browser support.
-Whatever value I'd get from a client-rendered blog should be worth the headache that browser support entails.
+The issues I ran into seem like bugs that I imagine will get fixed, but it's a good reminder that with a reliance on JavaScript comes a reliance on polyfills and a careful eye for browser support.
+Whatever value I'd get from a browser-rendered blog should be worth the headache that browser support entails.

 ### Mobile considerations